MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/get-started/Manage-Risk-with-Conditional-Access-Control.md

     ```

--   Permit extranet access to an application secured by [!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)] only if the access request is coming from a user whose identity has been validated with MFA.
+-   Permit extranet access to an application secured by AD FS only if the access request is coming from a user whose identity has been validated with MFA.

     You can use the following code: